 A well-designed, intriguing bulletin board has the ability to get people to stop walking, look away from their phones, and absorb relevant messages.
 There is one catch though: Your work bulletin board ideas have to be good.
 Really good.

 So how can your office board design make people want to stop and read?
-Find out by exploring these workplace-approved office bulletin board ideas.
+(Here’s a freebie – start with a riddle to get people’s brains firing.)

 (Many of these corporate bulletin board ideas came straight from our Facebook group of office managers.
 See what nuggets of wisdom our community has to offer and jump into the conversation by joining here.)